Fitness Hottie Ainsley Rodriguez Exercises In The Teeniest Of Bikinis

 Ainsley Rodriguez is known not just for her killer body, but also for her how-to exercise videos which motivate her millions of followers.
 The Miami native just posted another one of her video guides to Instagram, and to keep fans doubly entertained, she completed the entire gym routine wearing only a tiny striped bikini.

-Ainsley opens the video by cheekily smiling at the camera while donning a rainbow striped bikini.
+Ainsley opens the video by cheekily smiling at the camera while wearing a rainbow striped bikini.
 The top is a classic triangle string cut, which leads to some overspill during some of the exercises.
 The bottom likewise features string ties, showing off the maximum amount of leg.

 Standing outside in front of a white wall, Ainsley begins her first exercise by pointing out the yellow resistance band and placing the end under her foot.
 She then turns sideways, showing off her curves, and begins to raise her arm against the resistance band in a front deltoid raise.

-The second exercise has Ainsley in a light squat as she tries to get her two arms as far apart as possible despite still holding the resistance band in a move she called a rear deltoid pulse.
+The second exercise shows Ainsley in a light squat as she tries to get her two arms as far apart as possible despite still holding the resistance band in a move she called a rear deltoid pulse.

-Third exercise has Ainsley lift the band over her head.
-The move shows of her fantastic washboard abs as she sweats through the exercise.
+The third exercise shows Ainsley lifting the band over her head.
+The move puts her fantastic washboard abs on display as she sweats through the exercise.

 Last but not least is a rear deltoid raise, in which Ainsley raises her arm towards her back against the resistance band.